Diego de Peñalosa: New Mexico Government

-On 1663, there was a dispute between Peñalosa and Alonso Posada, because the former was suspicious of the church and Posada wanted approval of the encomienda.
+On 1663, there was a dispute between Peñalosa and Alonso de Posada, a Franciscan priest.
+Peñalosa was suspicious of the church and Posada wanted approval of the encomienda.
 Thus, Posada excommunicated him, causing Peñalosa to "threaten him with arrest, and deport the custos" of New Mexico, while questioned the authority of the Inquisition.
 Thus, Peñalosa took him as prisoner at Palace of the Governors in Santa Fe.
 There, Posada send a message to the Office of the Inquisition in Mexico City, which he indicated a list of errors committed by Peñalosa.
 Among others, he mentioned his desire to take Lopez de Mendizabal's property and to imprison the person who was guarding him.
 In addition, he also mentioned the many times he had mistreated Amerindians.

 After nine days, the two men forgave each other (or at least they failed to carry out their threats).
 However, messages were already in the power of the Inquisition.
 To avoid being tried by the Inquisition, Peñalosa fled to Mexico City.
 However, he was found, prosecuted and finally arrested by the Inquisition in 1665.
 The Holy Inquisition confiscated their property and prohibited him against returning to exercise the military service or the policy and going into exile in New Spain.